 Before I hit the next topic I just want to suggest that you make doing laundry a family affair.
 It isn’t an easy thing to sell to other members of the family but I promise it will make doing laundry easier.

 If your kids are old enough to be at home alone after school, then chances are they are old enough to handle at least one load of clothes per day.
-Just remember to show them how to sort, add detergent/bleach/softener, and know which clothes to dry and which to not.
+Just remember to show them how to sort, add detergent/bleach/softener, and know which clothes to avoid putting in the dryer.

 Now, if you are absolutely the only one that can and has to do the laundry, then I suggest setting aside one weekend, and knocking all that laundry out.
 Once the piles become manageable, create a schedule so that you keep up with it.

-Well, that is it folks.
+Well, that is it.
 Remember, create a system for gathering your dirty clothes, learn to sort your laundry, get the family involved, and lastly, prevent clothes from piling up by creating a schedule that works for you and your family.